Total Pageviews

 RECOVERY.
 While treatment is frequently needed to address issues, we also naturally respond to manage stressful situations.
 I used Hans Selye's Stress Response Syndrome to opine about our dealing with Covid-19 in the early days of the pandemic.
 I added onto these thoughts in response to a town hall meeting explaining why our salaries are being cut.
 Lulu Miller's Why Fish Don't Exist is a memoir and expose of David Starr Jordan (The first President of Stanford) chronicles her recovery from a severe bout of depression through a process that I liken to an analytic one.
 I chronicle the role of a hobby in my own recovery from a much less severe bout of anhedonia in the Wake of Covid in a post titled My Fountain Pen Life.

 CULTURE CHANGE.
 The changing of individuals can lead to change in the culture is my thesis in discussing the FX series The Bear.
 I discuss some of my own culture change in the process of describing my wife's work - something that I was brought up to devalue has morphed into something that I highly value.
+The Covenant of Water, a book by Abraham Verghese about the spice coast of India spanning the era of 1900 to 1977, documents shifts in culture, but also speaks to - as it rails against - the continuity of cultural components - particularly prejudice.

 PROFESSIONAL ETHICS.
 The foundation of good clinical practice is ethical practice; in fact, one could say that they are one and the same thing.
 The primary cornerstone of ethical practice is the principle of confidentiality - what is said in analysis stays in analysis.
 The importance of this cornerstone, but also the tension with the necessity of telling, is articulated in a post about the movie Carol, a movie that describes a lesbian couple being threatened with being "outed" in the 1950s.
 Another ethical boundary that is crossed is the sexual boundary, the context for and the impact of which Andrea Celenza described in a workshop.
 The importance of the ethical boundaries for a profession being defined by that profession are described a series of three essays about the unthinkable involvement of psychologists in torture: Psychology and Torture I Rumblings and a preliminary report, Psychology and Torture II The Hoffman Report and Psychology and Torture III The Hoffman Report Continued.
 In terms of ethics as a whole, I think that nuclear weapons are dangerous - because we are vulnerable to people acquiring access to them who could use them nefariously - no matter who has the key.